 IN THIS SECTION

-Andy is a researcher, writer, speaker, consultant and policy adviser.
+Andy is a researcher, writer, speaker, consultant, and policy adviser.
 He has addressed international organizations such as the World Bank, OECD (the Organization for Economic Co-operation and Development), UNESCO, the Soros Foundation, the WISE Foundation, the European Union, the International Baccalaureate, the International Congress of Principals, the European School Heads Association, Education International, the Universities of Latin America, and the International Congress for School Effectiveness and Improvement.
-Andy has delivered invited addresses and provided staff development in 47 US states, 50 countries and all Australian states and Canadian provinces.
+Andy has delivered invited addresses and provided staff development in 47 US states, over 50 countries, and all Australian states and Canadian provinces.

 “Doing something different to try and make a difference together is what deeper collaborative professionalism is all about.”